vargha67/poem-pipeline/README.md

 ## Running Instructions:

 The project can be run on a Unix-based system with an Nvidia CUDA-enabled GPU by executing the following commands.
-The configs including the target CNN model and dataset can be changed in `configs` file.
+The configs including the target CNN model and dataset can be changed in the `configs` file.
 Note that running the entire pipeline can take a few hours depending on the model depth, dataset size, pattern mining methods, and other configs.

 ```